Kratom comes from a plant known as Mitragyna speciosa. The substance is in powder or tablet form.

 - Patients may struggle with cravings, anxiety, runny nose, muscle aches, insomnia, sweating, and agitation in acute withdrawal.

-- After 2 to 4 days, the patient may have worsened symptoms such as goosebumps, dilated pupils, diarrhea, and abdominal cramps (symptoms often peak during this time frame)
+- After 2 to 4 days, the patient may have worsened symptoms such as goosebumps, dilated pupils, diarrhea, and abdominal cramps.

 - Symptoms should subside after 7 to 10 days.